Fender revamps its electric guitars amid sales recovery

-June 19 (Reuters) - Fender Musical Instruments Corp , the iconic electric guitar maker whose instruments have powered music from Eric Clapton to contemporary acts like Daniel Caesar, is replacing its biggest-selling lineup of guitars as its sales tick up.
+(Reuters) - Fender Musical Instruments Corp, the iconic electric guitar maker whose instruments have powered music from Eric Clapton to contemporary acts like Daniel Caesar, is replacing its biggest-selling lineup of guitars as its sales tick up.

 The Hollywood-based guitar maker is replacing its entry-priced “Standard” series of Stratocasters and Telecasters that it has sold for more than 25 years with a new “Player” series, tweaking nearly all their features.
 Fender plans to keep making the instruments in Mexico, CEO Andy Mooney told Reuters.
 While the company still builds its priciest guitars in the United States, the Mexican-made instruments sell the most units.